Southern euro zone yields fall as Greek deal on track, yuan stable

 LONDON, Aug 17 (Reuters) - Spanish, Italian and Portuguese bond yields fell on Monday, with lower-rated euro zone assets buoyed by a third bailout deal for Greece and a relatively stable Chinese yuan.

-Investors are assuming German and other parliaments will approve the agreement and 13 billion euros will be disbursed to Athens by Thursday to cover a debt payment to the European Central Bank.
+Investors are assuming there will be no problems with the next stage of the process in which German and other parliaments have to vote on the deal, and expect 13 billion euros to be disbursed to Athens by Thursday to cover a debt payment to the European Central Bank.

 In China, where worries of an economic slowdown have weighed on riskier assets, stock markets were volatile but the yuan was relatively stable.
-The People’s Bank of China on Monday set the yuan’s midpoint at 6.3969, up from the previous session’s fix of 6.3975.
+The People’s Bank of China on Monday , set the yuan’s midpoint at 6.3969, a touch firmer than the previous session’s fix of 6.3975.

 Oil prices fell to near six-year lows, keeping inflation expectations subdued and adding downward pressure on yields.